 That said, this is hard for me.
 I prefer to use a sponge.
 I’m still working out an ideal replacement.
 My friend Jane sent me some crocheted “scrubbies” made of (get this) recycled tutus and they are just the right size and thickness.
 I may have to get back to crocheting.

-Choose compostable picnic ware.
+12. Choose compostable picnic ware

 If you’re gearing up to entertain a houseful of guests, you might have disposable plates and cups on your shopping list.
 (Because you don’t have enough dishes, we get it.
 Not because you’re shirking dishwasher duties.)
 Instead of Styrofoam or plastic that will end up in the landfill for a long, long time, consider actual paper plates.
-These plates and bowls are made from wheat straw, not trees.

-Start using napkin rings.
+13. Start using napkin rings

 Napkin rings?
 What, am I Martha?
 Actually, no. Martha would be quite horrified at the table I set each night.
 And yet, I do use napkin rings.